AdaptiveCpp/AdaptiveCpp/README.md

 ## Building hipSYCL
+In order to successfully build and install hipSYCL, a working installation of either CUDA or ROCm (with nvcc/hcc in `$PATH`) is required.
+At the moment, hipSYCL is tested with CUDA 9.2 and gcc 7.3.

 For Arch Linux users, it is recommended to simply use the `PKGBUILD` provided in `install/archlinux`.
 A simple `makepkg` in this directory should be enough to build an Arch Linux package.

 All other users need to compile hipSYCL manually.
 First, make sure to clone the repository with all submodules: